<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Getting ADA compliance right means knowing where you can go wrong.
 Even with the best intentions, retailers often stumble into a few common pitfalls.
 Understanding these mistakes is the first step toward building a proactive strategy that keeps your business inclusive and protected.
 Let's walk through the errors you'll want to sidestep so you can focus on creating a welcoming experience for every customer.

-Relying Only on Automated Tools
+Don't Just Rely on Automated Tools

 It’s tempting to run an automated accessibility scanner on your website and call it a day.
 While these tools can catch some issues like missing alt text, they are far from a complete solution.
 Automated software can't understand context or user experience the way a person can, so it often misses critical barriers.
 To truly understand if your digital and physical spaces are accessible, you need to involve real users with disabilities in your testing process.
 Their feedback is invaluable for uncovering the real-world problems that automated tools simply cannot detect.